-You can send data from your forwarders to your indexers using your own certificates.
-You can self-sign these certificates, or use a third party to sign them.
+You can send data from forwarders to indexers using your own certificates.
+You can either self-sign these certificates or use a third party to sign them.
 Using your own certificates to secure Splunk communications involves the following procedures:

-- Configuring indexers to use a new signed certificate, as described in this topic.
+- Configuring indexers to use a new signed certificate.

-- Configuring forwarders to use a new signed certificate, as described in this topic.
+- Configuring forwarders to use a new signed certificate.

 Before you can secure communications between Splunk indexers and forwarders, you must procure and prepare the certificates.
 You must satisfy the following conditions: